 Application and Selection Procedures

 Our Internship Training Committee reviews all applications to determine fit with our program and invites qualified applicants for interviews.
-Interns will be notified by email in mid-December as to whether or not they have been invited to interview.
-Interviews are held in January. **We anticipate all interviews being conducted virtually for the 2021-2022 cycle in addition to an optional in-person Open House.
-We will update this website and plans are finalized.
+Application deadline is November 1st.
+Applicants will be notified by December 1st by email as to whether or not they have been invited to interview.
+We plan to conduct all interviews for the 2022-2023 cycle virtually, with interview dates of January 6th, 11th, and 18th.
+We will also host an optional in-person Open House for those who want to see the physical environment on January 25th.
+We will update this website as plans are finalized.

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University does not discriminate on the basis of race, color, sex, sexual orientation, religion, national or ethnic origin, age, disability or status as a disabled or Vietnam Era veteran in the administration or its educational policies, programs, scholarship and loan programs, employment, recreational, athletic or other university administered programs.
 Questions or concerns regarding the University’s equal opportunity and affirmative action programs and activities or accommodations for people with disabilities should be directed to: Director of Affirmative Action, Suite 228, 3600 Chestnut Street Philadelphia, PA 19104-6021.
 (215) 898-6993 (voice) or (215) 898-7803 (TDD).

 Internship Director: Philip Gehrman, PhD, CBSM, Associate Professor of Clinical Psychology, Department of Psychiatry, Perelman School of Medicine of the University of Pennsylvania, firstname.lastname@example.org, 215-746-3578